MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ### Error 1326 - The username or password is incorrect when using private link

-If you're connecting to a storage account via a private endpoint/private link using Azure AD Kerberos authentication, when attempting to mount a file share via `net use` or other method, the client is prompted for credentials.
-The user will likely type their credentials in, but the credentials are rejected.
+If you're connecting to a storage account via a private endpoint/private link using Azure AD Kerberos authentication, when attempting to mount a file share via `net use` or another method, the client is prompted for credentials.
+The user will likely enter their credentials, but the credentials are rejected.

 #### Cause